jspaetzel/meh.dev/_posts/2021-03-11-php-static-analysis-tools.markdown

 # Conclusion
 The most popular tools to use overall appear to be PHPStan & PhpCsFixer.

 However, it's not a one size fit all solution.
-Pslam appears to be gaining popularity among projects and is often used alongside PHPStan.
+Psalm appears to be gaining popularity among projects and is often used alongside PHPStan.
 And for enforcing code standards PhpCsFixer is the most popular but it's still often paired with PHPCS which has more complex configuration options.

 The details in this post will probably not stay up to date for very long since the ecosystem is constantly evolving, but I found this analysis interesting when reviewing these tools for my own usage.
 If you have feedback or can correct me about any of the information in this post please leave me a comment.

 # Update Jan 2022

 Checked the status of all projects in these lists and updated stats.
-Pslam continues to grow in popularity, a couple projects added it since they were last checked.
+Psalm continues to grow in popularity, a couple projects added it since they were last checked.
 Otherwise, no major changes.